aldelaro5/Bug-Fables-Internal-Docs/docs/External data format/Config File.md

 ```cs
 public static string SaveSettings()
 ```
-It returns a `config.dat` compliant text from the settings fields, the same ones that were read by ReadSettings, but it takes into account the changes that happened during the game.
+It returns a `config.dat` compliant text from the current settings fields's values, the same ones that were read by ReadSettings, but it takes into account the changes that happened during the game session.

 ## `Config.dat` fields table
 The following table shows the fields present in `config.dat` and their format ordered by their line index in the file: